Help for the breeder

 - the sale of droppings produced by your horses

-- the sale of items from your inventory to the shop
+- the sale of items from your inventory items to the store

-- the use of a passes to credit your reserve
+- use a pass to credit your reserve

 > 5.2 - Your breeding farm

 Breeding farms allow you to regroup horses that belong to you, whoever their breeders are.

 You can have one breeding farm for every 60 days of seniority, with a maximum of 5 breeding farms.

 By subscribing to a Pegasus account, you can register up to 50 breeding farms.
 Additionally, you can regroup all these breeding farms under 5 categories, each with its own colour, in order to find them more easily.Affixes